john-clark/proxmox-nfp/README.md

 Automate Proxmox for home or development use.

-Typically, Proxmox evironment requires multiple machines: Proxmox server, user console, and network management.
+Typically, Proxmox environment requires multiple machines: Proxmox server, user console, and network management.
 Proxmox typically bridges its network management interface to the local lan, it is expected that you run a firewall/dns/router in front of Proxmox, then use a desktop to interact with the Proxmox server.

 The purpose of this is to incorporate everything into a single machine.
 We remove the bridge to the local lan, install OpenWRT to manage the network, and set Proxmox to bridge the internal OpenWRT NAT network.
 Then we install a GUI desktop on the machine so you can browse to the local Proxmox and OpenWRT management consoles.
 To create an empirical environment when testing cloud systems and services locally.